 By default, when CrossOver starts, it will search for software which needs to be migrated from CrossOver Games.
 If CrossOver finds games which need to be migrated, it will offer to do so automatically.
-Allowing CrossOver to migrate from CrossOver Games automatically is the simplest option.
+Allowing CrossOver to perform this migration is the simplest way to access all your CrossOver Games applications from CrossOver.